 Since its inauguration in 2008, the World Investment Forum has brought together thousands of high-level speakers and participants to discuss the most relevant, pressing and integral topics in the sustainable development investment arena.
 Previous World Investment Forums were held in Ghana (2008), China (2010), Qatar (2012), Switzerland (2014) and Nairobi (2016).

 The World Investment Forum has attracted numerous Heads of State and other high-level participants.
 For a list of Heads of State and CEOs who have attended past events, click here.

-- World Investment Forum 2016 took place in Nairobi Kenya and was held in conjunction with UNCTAD’s 14th Ministerial meeting.
-Moreover, the nal outcome document of UNCTAD14—the Nairobi Maafikiano, or agreement—was supported by the UN’s 194 member States gave strong support to the WIF, endorsing its role and purpose, and renewing its mandate.
+World Investment Forum 2016 took place in Nairobi Kenya and was held in conjunction with UNCTAD’s 14th Ministerial meeting.
+Moreover, the final outcome document of UNCTAD14—the Nairobi Maafikiano, or agreement—was supported by the UN’s 194 member States gave strong support to the WIF, endorsing its role and purpose, and renewing its mandate.

 World Investment Forum 2014 hosted at the UN Headquarters in Geneva, Switzerland, linked investment to the Sustainable Development Goals (SDGs), creating a High-Level Action plan for Investing in the SDGs, along with the launch of other portals, reports, guides and platforms, recognizing the importance of this global platform for collaborative and united efforts worldwide.

 World Investment Forum 2012, held in Doha, Qatar, addressed the investment challenges and opportunities arising from emerging global economic governance structures and contributed to the development of policy options and partnerships for promoting sustainable investment to foster inclusive growth.